 The yoga videos are free to use, but you can choose to make a donation.
 If you would like to do so, you are supporting all the people who contributed to creating them for you!
 This would be much appreciated

 Yoga is very helpful to improve your health and wellbeing, which is why a regular home practice is highly recommended.

 A yoga home practice has some additional advantages: you will be able to apply all practices in daily life, so you can pick the elements you would like to do more often and repeat them whenever you want.
 In this way, you will develop a long-lasting habit of self-care.

 If you have no previous yoga experience, please seek make sure to seek some guidance of a yoga teacher to make sure you can practice safely.
-For personal guidance, you can also choose to do a private yoga (therapy) session (get a 50% discount on bookings in March/April 2020!) that will help you to tune your practice to your individual needs – something you can benefit from for the rest of your life.
+For personal guidance, you can also choose to do a private yoga (therapy) session that will help you to tune your practice to your individual needs – something you can benefit from for the rest of your life.